universal-ctags/citre/docs/developer-manual/contribution-guide.md

 paths of the tags files, and values are the additiona info.

-That said, when exposing APIs to upper components, it's often be better to ask for absolute path, and canonicalize it by `expand-file-name`, so upper components can path canonical or non-canonical paths.
+That said, when exposing APIs to upper components, it's often be better to ask for absolute path, and canonicalize it by `file-truename`, so upper components can path canonical or non-canonical paths.
 Ideally, all APIs in `citre-core.el` and `citre-util.el` should be designed like this.

+When generating a tags file, if you feed a full path that contains symlink to Ctags, the tags file will record it as it is.
+Then, when filtering the `input` field with a canonical path, it's a problem how to get that full path with that symlink.
+We really can't do anything here, luckily this should only be a corner case.
+Currently when filtering the input field using `buffer-file-name`, Citre uses the full path, and not canonicalize it, hoping the user are visiting the file through the same symlink.

 ### When to use local/remote path